exgalcos/exgalcos.github.io/about.md

 permalink: /about/
 ---

-### About us
-Our HDMPLab is working on high dimensional data, hypothesis testing, classification, statistical inference.

 ## Research

-HDMTLab covers the following research areas.
+HDMTLab covers a variety of research areas including high dimensional data analysis and classical areas.

 ### Multiple Testing